EvaGraceSmith/Reading-Notes/401/class-02.md

 ### [What is TDD?
 (Test Driven Development)](https://www.agilealliance.org/glossary/tdd/#q=~(infinite~false~filters~(postType~(~'page~'post~'aa_book~'aa_event_session~'aa_experience_report~'aa_glossary~'aa_research_paper~'aa_video)~tags~(~'tdd))~searchTerm~'~sort~false~sortDirection~'asc~page~1))
 ___

-1. Explain why tests are important.
+#### 1. Explain why tests are important.
 Please explain as though I were your non technical elder.

-9.6.4
+"Test Driven Development (TDD) is a software development practice that involves writing automated tests before writing the code that will make those tests pass.
+The goal of TDD is to improve the quality of the code by catching defects early and ensuring that the code is working correctly.

+TDD is important because it helps ensure that the code works as intended and is free of errors.
+By writing tests before writing code, developers can identify potential issues early in the development process, when it is easier and less expensive to fix them.
+TDD also helps ensure that the code is maintainable and can be easily modified in the future, which is important because software is constantly evolving.

+In addition to improving the quality of the code, TDD can also improve the efficiency of the development process.
+By catching defects early and reducing the need for manual testing, TDD can help reduce the time and cost of developing and maintaining software.

+Overall, TDD is an important practice in software development that can help ensure the quality and maintainability of the code, and improve the efficiency of the development process." - ChatGPT

-2. What are three expected benefits of testing
+#### 2. What are three expected benefits of testing

 * Many teams report significant reductions in defect rates, at the cost of a moderate increase in initial development effort
 * The same teams tend to report that these overheads are more than offset by a reduction in effort in projects’ final phases
 * Although empirical research has so far failed to confirm this, veteran practitioners report that TDD leads to improved design qualities in the code, and more generally a higher degree of “internal” or technical quality, for instance improving the metrics of cohesion and coupling

-3. Name at lest 2 individual pitfalls and at least 2 team pitfalls commonly encountered while writing tests.
+#### 3. Name at lest 2 individual pitfalls and at least 2 team pitfalls commonly encountered while writing tests.

 Typical individual mistakes include: